 A low-level Streaming Protocol.
 It is used in specialized applications and preferred for its reliability and relatively low latency.

 What is HTTP Live Streaming (HLS)?

-A high level Streaming Protocol built on top of HTTP.
+A high-level Streaming Protocol built on top of HTTP.
 As part of its media delivery process, it defines slicing a video into smaller (1-10 seconds long) segments and transmitting these over HTTP.
-At the end, video is reassembled as a playlist made of these segments.
+At the end, video is reassembled as a playlist comprised of these segments.

-It is widely used in consumer-grade applications due to ease of implement, adaptive bitrate capabilities and the inherent ubiquity of HTTP
+It is widely used in consumer-grade applications due to ease of implementation, adaptive bitrate capabilities and the inherent ubiquity of HTTP.

 By being aware of the Video streaming fundamentals listed and explained above, you are already 70% ready to get started.
 All you need now is to get the WpStream plugin to start streaming on your WordPress site in under 3 minutes as well as a video tutorial.